wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/4-managing-ai-builder-capacity.md

 The Trial banner is displayed at the top of AI Builder pages, in Environments where there is no AI Builder credit assigned.

 Starting a trial allows a user to perform premium actions in environments without AI Builder capacity.
-AI Builder trial is limited in time -- 30 days -- and is limited in capacity.
+AI Builder trial is limited to 30 days and is limited in capacity.

 When a user with a trial is performing a premium action within an environment with AI Builder capacity, then the consumption is counted against the environment capacity.